 EMDR helps the brain reprocess these memories in a safer and more adaptive way.

-During EMDR therapy, the therapist guides you to briefly focus on a traumatic memory while also engaging in “bilateral stimulation,” such as:
+During EMDR therapy, the therapist guides you to briefly focus on a traumatic memory while also engaging in “bilateral stimulation,” (both halves of your brain) such as moving your eyes back and forth or gently tapping on alternating sides of the body.
+This bilateral activation appears to help the brain reorganize traumatic memories so they feel less distressing.

 EMDR usually occurs over multiple sessions and includes several phases: